CrypticSignal/video-quality-metrics/README.md

 # Requirements

 1. Python **3.7+** installed and in your PATH.
-2. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt --upgrade`
 3. FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
 Your build of FFmpeg must have v2.1.1 (or above) of the `libvmaf` filter.
 FFmpeg must also be built with support for the encoders you wish you test.

 You can check which encoders your build of FFmpeg supports by running `ffmpeg -buildconf` in the terminal.